northstowekarate/northstowekarate.github.io/posts/2025/02/26/index.md

 # Lesson Summary - 26th Feb 2025

 ## Basic Techniques
 We started off the lesson with a warm up followed by some basic techniques on the spot - age uke and soto uke.
-We then moved on to.

 ## Sparring on the spot
 To simplify things, we started off practicing kumite on the spot, facing each other while one side attacked and the other would block the attack.
 This also helped you get the timing correct, so you were not blocking too early or too late.